ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ~~~~
 {: #fig-signed-statement-edn title="CBOR Extended Diagnostic Notation example of a Signed Statement"}

-Figure {{fig-signed-statement-edn}} illustrates a payload that is detached.
+{{fig-signed-statement-edn}} illustrates a payload that is detached.
 This is to support very large supply chain artifacts, and to ensure that Transparent Statements can integrate with existing file systems.

 There are many types of Statements (such as SBOMs, malware scans, audit reports, policy definitions) that Issuers may want to turn into Signed Statements.